 In the developer world we would call these “components” whereas content creators might call this "micro-content."
 For the sake of this article I’m referring to both of these concerns, among others, simply as a block.

 I’ll explain what I mean and why this is a better approach for publishers, end users, and developers alike.

-An open text document, which is where the web started, has no inherit meaning.
+An open text document, which is where the web started, has no inherent meaning.
 Any added meaning has to be layered on through tags, meta information, or formatting.
 There have been many efforts to enrich textual content with more structured meaning over the years and most of these have fallen flat (the semantic web for example).

 The problem is multi-faceted, but I think the root of the issue is that the meaning and structure is layered on after the fact rather than being core part of the creation process.

 Blocks flip that idea on its head: you don’t markup content as being a heading, you create that content as a heading.
 That’s a subtle but profound difference.

 Blocks provide a way to take discrete units of both content and function and put them together in different ways without sacrificing the integrity of the system.

 Much effort has been spent trying do this with “native” web technology via complex CSS schemes (BEM, SMACKS etc.), XML, web components, etc. While some solutions are more elegant than others, these techniques try to force a modular, block-centric workflow on document-centric medium and the results are awkward and cumbersome at best.